ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 `ocelote.hpc.arizona.edu`.
 The final part of the command is the name of your folder, `/xdisk/username`, previously configured.

-In the screen cast below you will see the type of output messages you might get during these steps.
+In the screencast below you will see the type of output messages you might get during these steps.

 ![](./gifs/starting_photoscan_server.gif)